neucom-aps/axon-sdk/README.md

 ```

 ## Network visualization
-Topology visualization is available to help inspect and debug your network.
+Visualizations are available to help inspect and debug your network:
+- Topology visualization
+- Spike dynamics chronogram

+To trigger the visualizations, call your code with the environment variable `VIS=1`.

 ```bash
 VIS=1 python simulate.py
 ```

-> **Note:**
+> **Note on topology visualization:**
-> If a module contains submodules, only the neurons (and synapses) of the submodule that interact with the neurons in the main module are displayed.
+> If a module contains submodules, submodules are displayed as boxes whose content is hidden.
+The top module neurons are shown together with the submodule neurons which are directly connected to the top module ones.